 The seat on the Aeron office chair is made of the same 8Z Pellicle mesh found on the back support.
 Like the back, the seat has a ring of bolsters running around the edge of the mesh.
 Each chair size has its own size of the seat with the Medium one in my possession having a medium-sized seat pan.

-When seating on it, it gives a floating feeling but is still quite firm and assuring.
+When seated on it, it gives a floating feeling but is still quite firm and assuring.

 If you’re quite large and wide, the bolsters might dig into the side of your thighs a little.
 The seat pan has been designed such that the flat and gentle edge comes into contact with the body.
 As such, you’ll still feel comfortable no matter your size.

 The Aeron’s arms are connected to the back of the chair.
-This makes them comfortable whether you’re reclining backwards, leaning forwards or seated straight up.
-The armpads come in a standard cover (polyurethane) or leather.
-My chair came with the standard armpads and they’re very comfortable.
+This makes them comfortable whether you’re reclining backward, leaning forwards, or seated straight up.
+The arm pads come in a standard cover (polyurethane) or leather.
+My chair came with the standard arm pads and they’re very comfortable.